Our Mission Statement

 In 1997 a National Director was appointed to assess and coordinate a response to the needs of recent Irish immigrants in the entire United States.

-Today we have Irish Chaplains in Boston, San Francisco, and Chicago.
-There are outreach programs in New York, Baltimore, Seattle, Milwaukee and San Diego, Baltimore, and during the summer months in Ocean City, Maryland.
+Today we have Irish Chaplains in Boston and San Francisco and Affiliate Chaplains in Chicago and San Diego.
+There are outreach programs in New York, Seattle, and during the summer months in Ocean City, Maryland.

 What makes our Irish Apostolates unique?